alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Alabama Family Court Records?

-Alabama family court records refer to all records pertaining to the litigation processes of family courts within the jurisdiction of the state.
-This consists of documents containing detailed information regarding family cases as well as documented accounts of court actions, motions, opinions and decisions as well as court appearances evidence filed in the course of a hearing.
-As per public record laws, Alabama family court records are maintained and disseminated by designated record custodians to interested and eligible members of the public.
-However, the eligibility requirements for accessing these records generally vary depending on the record of interest and the judicial district in which the case was heard.
+Alabama family court records refer to all records pertaining to the litigation processes of family courts within the state's jurisdiction.
+This consists of documents containing detailed information about family-related cases, as well as documented accounts of court actions, motions, opinions, decisions, court appearances, and evidence filed in the course of a hearing.
+Per public record laws, Alabama family court records are maintained and disseminated by designated record custodians to interested and eligible members of the public.
+However, the eligibility requirements for accessing these records vary depending on the record of interest and the judicial district in which the case was heard.

-Family courts in Alabama are divisions of the state’s civil courts and are primarily concerned with hearing family-related matters.
-They are courts of limited jurisdiction operating as arms of the Court of Civil Appeals which serves as Alabama’s civil appellate court and hears civil matters in which the financial claim does not exceed $50,000 as well as domestic cases such as:
+Family courts in Alabama are divisions of the state's civil courts and are primarily concerned with hearing family matters per Alabama family law.
+They are courts of limited jurisdiction operating as arms of the Court of Civil Appeals.
+The Court of Civil Appeals serves as Alabama's civil appellate court.
+It hears civil matters in which the financial claim does not exceed $50,000, as well as domestic cases such as those pertaining to:

 • Marriages, divorces, separation, and annulment